prinku-git/fleet-monitoring-predictive-maintenance-aws/docs/Documentation.md

 2. Click **"Customer managed keys"** in the left navigation pane.
 3. Click the **"Create key"** button.
 4. Choose **Symmetric** key type and click **Next**.
-5. Set the alias as `fleet-kms` and add a description.
+5. Set the alias name and add a description.
 6. Define Key Administrators and Key Users (IAM roles/users that can use the key for encryption/decryption).
 Review and finalize.

 <img width="940" height="491" alt="image" src="https://github.com/user-attachments/assets/ebff37c7-78de-4765-959f-18ac18fcd0b4" />